 A successful Haus Mitt member doesn’t necessarily have to have a strong background in German culture; rather, it’s your passion and willingness to create an amazing, inclusive community that count.
 The two Theme-RAs (formerly Academic Theme Associates) usually have a stronger connection to the theme and maintain ties to the German department and broader European community.

 Haus Mitt is a small house, so an ideal staff member would assume complete ownership of events and activities and go the extra mile.
 We constantly come up with new ways to engage both residents and the Stanford community through theme, all-campus, and in-house events.
 Moreover, we are looking for prospective members who will continue our traditions like Oktoberfest!
 We’re always stoked for Haus’ next adventure.

 Our house is meaningful to the Stanford community because?

 Our house provides the Stanford community with many opportunities to come together in different ways.
-The strongest testament to our community is the strong number of people returning to the community as EAs.
-We hold bi-weekly all-campus events (B&P) and Stammtisch each week for those interested in practicing speaking German.
-Furthermore, our house often serves as gateway to German Studies program and the Bing Overseas Program in Berlin.
+We hold all-campus events and a weekly Stammtischfor those interested in practicing speaking German.
+Furthermore, our house often serves as a gateway to the German Studies program and the Bing Overseas Program in Berlin.
 Our close connections to those programs helps tie Haus Mitt to the larger Stanford community.
 Haus Mitt serves as an open and welcoming space not only for residents, but also friends and student groups - everyone is engaged beyond their social circle, and gets to know a greater Stanford community.

 Requirements to Qualify for Pre-Assignment